hannahjayneknight/Electronics2/README.md

 # Electronics2

-All my work associated with the Electronics 2 module, year 2, Design Engineering at Imperial College London.
+All my work associated with the Electronics 2 module, year 2, Design Engineering, Imperial College London, 2021.

 ## Lab1 - Introduction to MATLAB